aspschn/swingby/README.md

 The event system makes easier to make the event driven GUI programs.

-It based on OpenGL 4.6 (the latest version of) for rendering performance.
+It is based on OpenGL 4.6 (the latest version) for easier buffer management.

 ## Build